 If you’ve got some time to explore Alghero, be sure to spend a morning walking around the city walls and finding the Cathedral.
-If you’re not afraid of heights, we suggest a day trip to Capo Caccia, where you’ll be stunned by the magnitude of the stalagmites and stalactites of Grotto Di Nettuno and where you’ll be able take a swim off the Parco Nazionale dell Asinara.
-Also, Nautilus, in the oldest quarter of Alghero and overlooking the port, is a fabulous seafood restaurant serving locally-caught produce.
+And if you’re not afraid of heights, we suggest a day trip to Capo Caccia.
+Where you’ll be stunned by the magnitude of the stalagmites and stalactites of Grotto Di Nettuno.
+And where you’ll be able take a swim off the Parco Nazionale dell Asinara.
+Also, Nautilus, situated in the oldest quarter of Alghero and overlooking the port, is a fabulous seafood restaurant serving locally-caught produce.

 Or Head East

 Cala Brandinchi – nicknamed by the locals as ‘little Tahiti’, referring to its emerald water – is certainly worth a visit.
-Just north of Costa Smerelda, lies la Maddalena Archipelago, composed of seven large islands and 55 islets.
+Just north of Costa Smeralda, lies la Maddalena Archipelago, composed of seven large islands and 55 islets.
 Until 2008, when the island’s NATO naval base closed, the archipelago remained virtually undiscovered by tourists.
-Our favourite beaches on the island include Cala Soraya, Spiaggia Rosa and Bassa Trinitta.
-Access is limited to private yacht only, so very exclusive!
+Our favourite beaches on the island include Cala Soraya, Spiaggia Rosa and Bassa Trinita.
+However, access is limited to private yacht only, so very exclusive!

 Costa Smeralda, also known as the Stintino coastline, is a stretch of land along the northeast coast known for its turquoise water and fine-sand beaches, including Grande Pevero and Capriccioli.